lugu/toner_chip_reset/README.md

 Todo
 =====

+* Try i2c clock at 400kHz and 1MHz
 * Find the exact EEPROM chip model
 * Find a dummy i2c device to validate the communication
 * Communicate with the dummy i2c device